alexander-ugent/streamlit-analytics2/.github/CONTRIBUTING.md

 ```

 ### 5. Install Dependencies
-Install all necessary project dependencies:
+Install all necessary project dependencies.
+If you are writing/editing code, it is **highly** reccomended that to get the dev packages.
+You will need them if you intend on contributing code.
 ```sh
 pipenv install --dev
 ```
-> [!NOTE] this might take a few minutes, depending on your network / device.

 ### 6. Activate the Virtual Environment
 Activate your pipenv environment: